 3. Retaining ownership

 A commercial loan does not dilute the business owner’s equity.
 For example, a business may issue equity to raise money.
 In doing so, the owner would be diluting their own equity in the business.
-As such, a commercial loan allows an owner to raise money without diluting his/her stake in the business.
+As such, a commercial loan allows an owner to raise money without diluting their stake in the business.

 Disadvantages of a Commercial Loan